Bianchet: Movements

 Bianchet is specialised in the creation of tourbillon watches.
 The brand designs and develops its own flying tourbillon movements in-house.
 Each movement is entirely made in Switzerland, crafted from titanium, finished by hand and assembled at the Bianchet atelier in La Chaux-de-Fonds.

 In February 2025, Bianchet introduced its first automatic flying tourbillon movement, the Ultra-thin caliber UT01, measuring 3.85 mm in thickness and weighing 8 grams, with a tourbillon cage standing at 2.66 mm in height, one of the thinnest and lightest automatic tourbillon movements in existence.
 To achieve this ultra-flat architecture, Bianchet developed a suspended barrel and engineered a new escapement stacking solution, allowing high functional safety margins and ensuring shock absorption of up to 5000Gs.
 The movement also features a proprietary winding and time-setting system meant to improve energy transfer and ease of use.

+In April 2026, Bianchet introduced the UR01 calibre, its first automatic flying tourbillon movement developed for a round case.
+Derived from the existing UT01 architecture but re-engineered for circular geometry, the UR01 applies the same founding design principles: the Golden Ratio (1.618) governs the architecture of the movement, the geometry of the bridges on the main plate, and the structure of the oscillating rotor, which is shaped with 12 interlacing Fibonacci spirals, mirroring the design language established in the UT01.
+The movement is arranged on a vertical axis of symmetry, with the mainspring barrel at 12 o’clock and the flying tourbillon at 6 o’clock.
+The UR01 operates at 21,600 vibrations per hour, delivers a 60-hour power reserve, and measures 3.85 mm in thickness, weighing under 8 grams.
+It is crafted from grade 5 titanium, with a solid 18k rose gold rotor, and hand-finished at the Bianchet atelier in La Chaux-de-Fonds.

 Sponsorships and Ambassadors

 In June 2022, Bianchet became the first official watch and timing partner of the Polo Rider Cup in Chantilly.
 Bianchet continued to be the official watch and timing partner in 2023 in Saint-Tropez.

 Since 2022, Bianchet has been a business partner with Big Blue Ocean.
 Both organisations contribute to cleaning oceans, protecting vulnerable marine animals, and providing free educational resources.